Corruption in Kazakhstan: Anti-corruption measures

 In an effort to mitigate systemic corruption and enhance transparency, Kazakhstan has instituted various anti-corruption measures, including the creation of the Anti-Corruption Agency, which is tasked with investigating corruption and recovering misappropriated assets.
 However, progress is impeded by persistent deficiencies in judicial independence and governmental transparency.
 This was highlighted in a report by the Council of Europe released in 2022.
 Furthermore, state control of the Kazakh media restricts public scrutiny and accountability, thereby exacerbating the challenges in combating corruption.

 Indicators of corruption

-In the 2024 Corruption Perceptions Index, Kazakhstan was scored on a scale from 0 ("highly corrupt") to 100 ("very clean") along with 180 other countries.
+In the 2025 Corruption Perceptions Index, Kazakhstan was scored on a scale from 0 ("highly corrupt") to 100 ("very clean") along with 182 other countries.
 The country with the highest score was ranked first and is perceived to have the most honest public sector.
-Kazakhstan's score of 40 was the highest score it had received since the current version of the Corruption Perceptions Index was introduced in 2012.
-For comparison with regional scores, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 53, the average score was 35 and the worst score was 17.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+Kazakhstan was scored at 38.
+Kazakhstan's score of 40 in 2024 was the highest score it had received since the current version of the Corruption Perceptions Index was introduced in 2012; its lowest score was 26 in 2013.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 50, the average score was 34 and the worst score was 17.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).